 Avoid light hues

 You can purchase a rug with minimal light hues, but bolder or darker colors must be dominant.
-Lighter hues can easily get dirt and when it does, it will be very obvious and unsightly.
+Lighter hues can easily get dirt and when it does, it will be very obvious.

 Choosing An Area Rug For A Kitchen

 Adding a kitchen rug provides little cushioning to your feet, injects a luxurious vibe and contributes to noise reduction.
 While a plan to buy a kitchen area rug may raise some eyebrows, it is indeed not a crazy scheme but in fact, a pragmatic idea for many households.
 If you plan to add an area rug for the kitchen, here are some tips to help you get started.

 What type of rug is best for kitchen?